 NYC offers a melting pot of opportunities for everyone to explore.
-That means you can find a neighborhood that matches your priorities and preferences without much difficulty.
+That means you can find a neighborhood that matches your priorities and preferences easily.

-The challenge of being in NYC is that your favorite neighborhood might not be close to where you need to be in the city for your professional responsibilities.
+The challenge of being in NYC is that your favorite neighborhood might not be close to where you need to be for your professional responsibilities.

 That leads us to the question that many ask themselves: how long of a commute am I willing to endure to live in the perfect neighborhood?